Loading...

 The validity of MCAT scores is an important consideration for students planning to apply to medical school.
 Medical school admissions committees use MCAT scores as one of the key metrics for assessing a candidate’s potential for success in medical school.
 As such, it is important to understand how long your MCAT score is valid and what factors can impact the validity of your score.

-It is important to note that this means your score must be within three years of your intended medical school matriculation date.
+It is important to note when calculating how long is your MCAT score good for means your score must be within three years of your intended medical school matriculation date.
 If you plan to apply to medical school for the Fall 2026 entering class, your MCAT score must be from 2023 or later.

 Factors that Affect the Validity of Your MCAT Score